Autocross is a driving skill event over a short,

 - The gates will be open at 8:00am

-- For events at NHMS, all participants must sign in at the NHMS registration building before going to the parking lot
+- For events at NHMS, all participants stop at the NHMS registration building and sign their release before going to the paddock lot

-- Registration opens at 8:30 – All participants must check in at registration and sign the release
+- Registration opens at 8:00 – All participants must check in at registration and sign the SCCNH release

 Register for all our events at